 Good skin care is also important.
 Contact with irritants will need to be avoided.
 Surgery may be needed if these steps are not effective.

 Symptoms may go away with treatment.
 The nail or tissue around the nail may have some permanent damage.

 To help reduce your chances of paronychia:

 Keep your hands and feet clean and dry.
-Apply moisturizing lotion after hand washing.
+Use a moisturizer after hand washing.

-Wear rubber gloves if your hands are routinely exposed to water or chemicals.
+Wear rubber gloves if you often come in contact with water or chemicals.